ktrnthsnr/socialNetAPI/README.md

 ﻿# Social Networking API
-Node.js based social networking application where friends may comment on each other's posts, to demonstrate the backend work supported by a MongoDB and Mongoose ODM, and the API routes from an Express.js server, as seen by testing locally through the Insomnia tool.
+Node.js based social networking application API where friends may comment on each other's posts, to demonstrate the backend work supported by a MongoDB and Mongoose ODM, and the API routes from an Express.js server, as seen by testing locally through the Insomnia tool.

 ## GitHub URL